ESIPFed/science-on-schema.org/decisions/47-use-spdx-licenses.md

 ...
 </pre>

 Finally, the SPDX project provides structured data files of the [SPDX license data](https://github.com/spdx/license-list-data) in machine readable formats, including turtle and json-ld.
-These could be imported into COR or other vocabulary servers if we want a queryable graph of the license data.
+These could be imported into COR or other vocabulary servers to provide a queryable graph of the license data.

 ## Consequences ##